qitools/teaching/SBP-B2 - Work effectively as a member/README.md

 # SBP-B2: Work effectively as a member within the interprofessional team to ensure safe patient care
+Introductory paragraph that summaries and links to published actitivity in this area.

 ##Giving feedback to others
 ### Teaching material